 Hugh Jackman reportedly uses the 16:8 to get in shape for his role in the Wolverine movies

 Even the celebs are getting involved.
-Hugh Jackman uses the 16:8 to get in shape for his Wolverine films (it's even been named The Wolverine Diet!) and Jennifer Love Hewitt is also a fan!
+Hugh Jackman reportedly used the 16:8 to get in shape for his Wolverine films (it's even been named The Wolverine Diet!) and Jennifer Love Hewitt is also said to be a fan!

 Where does the 16:8 diet come from?The diet stems from the book 8 Hour Diet by author David Zinczenko and editor-in-chief of Men's Health Peter Moore, who suggest that a longer fasting time between eating gives the body the time it needs to process the food and burn away extra fat stores.